cakeio-unreal/cakeio-unreal.github.io/docs/core-api/file-extensions.md

     {{ bp_img_file_ext('Get File Ext String') }}

-### Changing the File Extension
+### Modifying the File Extension
 === "C++"
-    We have many ways to change the file extension of a pre-existing **FCakeFileExt**.
+    We have many ways to change the file extension of a pre-existing FCakeFileExt.
 To change the extension string to another string that represents a file extension, we can use the member function `SetFileExt`.

     ```c++ hl_lines="3"
 	FCakeFileExt SourceExt{ TEXTVIEW(".txt") };